Vitamix Deals!

 PARMESAN CHEESE BENEFITS & FUN FACTS

 Grated cheese is easier to distribute with free flowing particles.
-Breaking it down into small flakes is often preferable melted onto pizza and pasta dishes, and as a topping for salad.
+In fact breaking it down into small flakes is often preferable melted onto pizza and pasta dishes, and as a topping for salad.

 Parmesan cheese has some great heath benefits!
-Just one ounce of grated Parmesan cheese provides 11 grams of protein and just 1 gram of carbohydrates.
+Just one ounce of this grated goodness provides 11 grams of protein and just 1 gram of carbohydrates.
 The cheese is also a great source of bone-building minerals calcium and phosphorus.

 Plus, if you are trying to watch your weight, Parmesan is a very flavorful cheese, so you do not have to use a large serving to enhance your foods.